YugineS/fake3Drenderer/README.md

 # fake3Drenderer
-maze rendering like in wolf3d
+fake 3d maze rendering like in wolf3d